Accommodation

 Accommodation in Japan

-If accommodation is expensive, poorly equipped, or requires a long commute, it can become a burden for students.
-To concentrate on studying, it is important to have comfortable and satisfactory housing.
-In large cities such as Tokyo, commuting times of 45 to 90 minutes are common.
+If the rent is high, the facilities are below standard, or the commute is long, daily life becomes a burden.
+In order to concentrate on study, you need a comfortable and satisfying place to live.
+In large cities such as Tokyo, commuting times of 45 to 90 minutes are considered normal.
 However, for students, long commutes are neither practical nor desirable.

-For international students, it can be difficult to find a suitable room.
-Most real estate agencies in Japan require a Japanese guarantor.
-Many schools in Japan, including universities, do not provide sufficient dormitories for international students and instead leave the arrangement of accommodation to individuals through real estate agencies.
+It is difficult for international students to find a good room, and most real estate agencies require a Japanese guarantor.
+Many schools in Japan, including universities, do not provide sufficient dormitories for international students, and instead leave individuals to arrange accommodation through real estate agencies.

-Rent is also an important factor.
-Most real estate agencies require initial fees known as “shikikin” (deposit) and “reikin” (key money), which together can amount to three to six months’ rent and are often not refunded after moving out.
-For example, if a student plans to study in Japan for six months, they may end up paying the equivalent of more than nine months’ rent.
-Because of rental contracts and non-refundable deposits, moving to another place can be difficult and expensive.
+Rent is also an important issue.
+At most real estate agencies, there are initial costs equal to three to six months’ rent, called “deposit/key money,” and these are not refunded even after you move out.
+For example, if you plan to study abroad for six months, you may end up paying the equivalent of more than nine months’ rent in total.
+Rental contracts and non-refundable deposits make moving very difficult and expensive.

-According to the Japan Student Services Organization (JASSO), international students in cities such as Tokyo and Osaka spend between JPY 123,500 and JPY 168,800 per year on commuting to school.
+According to the Japan Student Services Organization, international students in Tokyo and Osaka spend between 123,500 yen and 168,800 yen per year on commuting.

-In contrast, YAMASA offers dormitories operated by the school within walking distance of the campus.
-The dormitories are managed by the school office, so students can consult with staff whenever necessary.
-The rooms are fully furnished and equipped with appliances, and options include studio apartments, 2DK and 3DK apartments, as well as a student village with 50 rooms.
+In contrast, YAMASA offers school-operated residences within walking distance of the school.
+In addition, the residences are managed by the school office, so students can ask for help whenever necessary.
+The residences are furnished and equipped with appliances, and include one-room apartments, 2DK and 3DK apartments, and the Student Village with 50 rooms.